muhammadabir64/passport.js-jwt/README.md

 npm install passport passport-jwt jsonwebtoken
 ```

-- Create a user model with fields such as username, password, and email.
+- Create a user model with fields such as `username`, `password`, and `email`.
 You can use a library like Mongoose to define the schema and interact with a MongoDB database.

 - Create a new strategy for Passport.js that uses JWT.
-This strategy will check for a valid JWT in the Authorization header of incoming requests, and decode it to get the user's ID.
+This strategy will check for a valid JWT in the `Authorization` header of incoming requests, and decode it to get the user's ID.

-- In the route handling function, use passport.authenticate('jwt', { session: false }) to authenticate the user.
+- In the route handling function, use `passport.authenticate('jwt', { session: false })` to authenticate the user.

 - In the route handling function, use req.user to access the user's ID and other information.